civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(6)** The portion of paragraph 111(3)(b) of the Act before subparagraph (i) is replaced by the following:

-    no amount is deductible in respect of a non-capital loss, **restricted interest and financing expense**, net capital loss, restricted farm loss, farm loss or limited partnership loss, as the case may be, for a taxation year until
+    no amount is deductible in respect of a non-capital loss, restricted interest and financing expense, net capital loss, restricted farm loss, farm loss or limited partnership loss, as the case may be, for a taxation year until

   **(7)** Paragraph 111(3)(b) of the Act is amended by adding the following after subparagraph (i):